GraphBLAS/LAGraph/rtdocs/introduction.rst

 ============

 FIXME: discuss the GraphBLAS idea:  matrix operations with semirings.
-But GraphBLAS doesn't have any graph algorithms.
+GraphBLAS, however, doesn't have any graph algorithms.

 discuss the LAGraph idea:  graph algorithms using GraphBLAS, with several additional data structures.
 In particular the LAGraph_Graph.